Practical and Asymptotically Exact Conditional Sampling in Diffusion Models: Case study in computational protein design: the motif-scaffolding problem

+To eliminate the requirement that the placement of the motif within the scaffold be pre-specified, we incorporate the motif placement as a degree of freedom.
+We (i) treat the indices of the motif within the chain as a mask $\mask,$ (ii) let $\mathcal{M}$ be a set of possible masks of size equal to the length of the motif, and (iii) apply \Cref{eqn:mask_dof_twist} to average over these possible masks.

+For some scaffolding problems, it is known that all motif residues must appear with contiguous indices.
+In this case we choose $\mathcal{M}$ to be the set of all possible contiguous masks.
+However, when motif residues are only known to appear in two or more possibly discontiguous blocks, the number of possible placements can be too large and we choose $\mathcal{M}$ by randomly sampling at most some maximum number (\texttt{\# Motif Locs.}) of masks.

+We similarly eliminate the global translation and rotation of the motif as a degree of freedom.
+The motivation is that restricting to one possible pose of the motif narrows the conditional distribution, thereby making inference more challenging.
+For translation, we use a likelihood that is invariant to the motif's center-of-mass and placement in the final scaffold by choosing $\plikelihood{y}{x} = \delta_{Py}(P x_\mask)$ where $P$ is a projection matrix that removes the center of mass of a vector \citep[see e.g.][section 3.3]{yim2023se}.
+For rotation, we average the likelihood across some number (\texttt{\# Motif Rots.}) of possible rotations.

-We first explore the impact of different hyper-parameters on a single problem in the benchmark (\texttt{5IUS}); we first studied a single problem to reduce computational burden, before addressing the full benchmark set. \Cref{fig:5IUS_results} compares the impact of several TDS hyperparameters on success rates for a single motif (\texttt{5IUS}) from the benchmark set \citep{watson2022broadly}.
-We found success rate to increase monotonically with the number of particles used, with $K=16$ providing a roughly $4$ fold increase in empirical success rate (\Cref{fig:5IUS_results} Left).
-Non-zero success rates in this setting with FrameDiff required accounting for motif locations (\Cref{fig:5IUS_results} Left uses $1{,}000$ possible motif locations and $100$ possible rotations).
-The success rate was 0\% without accounting for these degrees of freedom, and increased with larger numbers of locations and rotations (\Cref{fig:5IUS_results} Middle-Left and Middle-Right).
+\textbf{Ablation study.} We first examine the impact of several parameters of TDS on success rate in an in silico \emph{self-consistency} evaluation \citep{trippe2022diffusion}.
+We begin with single problem (\texttt{5IUS}) in the benchmark set introduced by \citep{watson2022broadly}, before testing on the full set. \Cref{fig:5IUS_results} (Left) shows that success rate increases monotonically with the number of particles.
+Non-zero success rates in this setting required accounting for multiple motif locations; \Cref{fig:5IUS_results} (Left) uses $1{,}000$ possible motif locations and $100$ rotations.

-We also explored including a heuristic twist scale as considered for class-conditional generation in \Cref{subsec:exp-mnist}; in this case, the twist scale is a multiplicative factor on the logarithm of the twisting function.
-Larger twist scales gave higher success rates on 5IUS (\Cref{fig:5IUS_results} Right), though we found this trend was not monotonic for all problems (see \Cref{fig:prot-twist-scale} in \Cref{sec:supp_results_protein}).
-We use an effective sample size threshold of $K/2$ in all cases, that is, we trigger resampling steps only when the effective sample size falls below this level.
+We tested the impact of the degrees of freedom by evaluating the success rate of TDS (K=1) with increasing motif locations and 100 rotations (\Cref{fig:5IUS_results} Center Left), and increasing rotations and 1{,}000 locations (\Cref{fig:5IUS_results} Center Right).
+The success rate was 0\% without accounting for either degree of freedom, and increased with larger numbers of locations and rotations.
+We also explored including a heuristic twist scale as considered for image tasks (\Cref{subsec:exp-mnist}); in this case, the twist scale is a multiplicative factor on the logarithm of the twisting function. \Cref{fig:5IUS_results} (Right) shows larger twist scales gave higher success rates on this test case, where we use 8 particles, 1,000 possible motif locations and 100 rotations.
+However, this trend is not monotonic for all problems (\Cref{fig:prot-twist-scale}).